Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Introduction

 Thus, our primary technical contribution is to construct the interpolation basis.
 To do so, we analyze the generating functions

 and

 where $x \in \R^d$ and $\tau$ is in the upper half-plane $\Hyp = \{z \in \C : \Im(z) > 0\}$.
-These generating functions determine the basis, and in Section~\ref{subsec:basisformulas} we prove integral formulas for the basis functions, which generalize the formulas for $b_1$ from the sphere packing papers \cite{V,CKMRV}.
+These generating functions determine the basis, as we show in \eqref{eq:anformula} and \eqref{eq:bnformula}, and in Section~\ref{subsec:basisformulas} we prove integral formulas for the basis functions, which generalize the formulas for $b_1$ from the sphere packing papers \cite{V,CKMRV}.

 One motivation for the seemingly extraneous factors of $2\pi i \tau \,\sqrt{2n}$ in these generating functions is that they match \eqref{eq:defaux} with $\tau=i\alpha/\pi$ and $p(r)=e^{-\alpha r^2}=e^{\pi i \tau r^2}$, because